jmcklondonuk/PostOfficeIS/README.md

 Note: every 2 minutes, after the user hits enter, it lists parcels in the system.

 ## Implementation notes
-Java doesn't implement a ReadKey capability.
-It only implements "read line".
-It is implemented by delegating control to the native OS read line function.

-Once the user starts typing, we do not have any control until he hits enter.

-While outputting a list of parcels is possible at the same time as the user is typing a command, it messes up the screen output, so that his command becomes unreadable (interrupted by our output).

-To avoid the screen getting messed up,  I have implemented parcel listing intentionally synchronously after the user command is entered.
+Java doesn't implement a ReadKey capability, so parcel listing is intentionally outputted after a user command is entered.

-Better solutions are possible only when
-1. I would implement a JNI function (Java Native Interface) in C which would do native-OS call of ReadKey which is probably an overkill for this test.

-2. I would create a graphical application such as JavaFX where the ReadKey event obviously works.

-3. Or, I would create a web or mobile application.

-ReadKey simply doesn't exist in Java for console applications, as it waits until return.
+This means the system also won't repeat itself when the user does not take any action.
+Mainly, user input will never get inconsistent or messy, so an errorneous input is prevented.

+An option to add ReadKey into Java exists with JNI (Java Native Interface), i.e. write a quick C implementation.
+It is platform specific.
+Another option is to use GUI (i.e. JavaFX), however the requirement for a command line app.